#

 Step 2 – Select A Shopify Theme

 You cannot transfer your theme from WordPress to Shopify.
 You will have access to Shopify’s default theme.
 You can easily switch from this theme to a better theme that aligns with your vision for the store.
-You have over 140 free and paid options to choose from.
+Presently, you have over 140 free and paid options to choose from.

 Here are the steps you should follow: